Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 -_Feedback Form_-

-The feedback form is responsive and functional on all different devices from the size of an iphone 4 up.
+The feedback form is responsive and functional on all different devices from the size of an iPhone 4 up.
 I already knew how to code forms from my HTML course material, however I taught myself how to make a fully responsive one from W3 schools "HOW TO - Responsive Form" at http://www.w3schools.com/howto/howto_css_responsive_form.asp/.

-I have yet to make this form active beyond the data being sent to the Code Institute formdump address.
+I have yet to make this form active beyond the data being sent to the Code Institute form dump address.
 To make this website a functioning site of current use, the main thing I need to do is to change this, so that I receive the data and am able to respond to the feedback in how I develop the project in future.

 When I learn JavaScript later in my diploma course, I will use this language to code a properly interactive form with a pop up page that says "Thank you for submitting your feedback!".